Wilson Flagg

 Wilson Falor "Bud" Flagg (October 25, 1938 – September 11, 2001) was a United States Navy Rear Admiral.
 On October 15, 1993, he was censured for failing to prevent the 1991 Tailhook conference scandal, effectively ending any chance for further career advancement.
-Flagg and his wife Darlene were killed on board American Airlines Flight 77 during the September 11 attacks of 2001.
+Flagg and his wife Darlene were murdered on board American Airlines Flight 77 during the September 11 attacks of 2001.

 Early life

 Wilson Falor Flagg was born October 25, 1938.
-While in high school, Flagg, known by the nickname "Bud", met his future wife, Darlene Ellen "Dee" Embree (October 22, 1938 - September 11, 2001).
-They became sweethearts, and married after Flagg graduated from the United States Naval Academy in Annapolis, Maryland in June 1961.
+While in high school, Flagg, known by the nickname "Bud", met his future wife, Darlene Ellen "Dee" Embree.
+They became sweethearts, and married after Flagg graduated from the United States Naval Academy in Annapolis, Maryland, in June 1961.

 Career

 Flagg attended flight school in Pensacola, Florida, and became a Navy pilot in 1962.
 He served on active duty from 1961 to 1967, including three tours as a fighter pilot in Southeast Asia during the Vietnam War.
 After leaving active duty, he continued flying the F-8 Crusader, logging more than 3,200 flight hours.
 He subsequently embarked upon dual careers as an American Airlines captain and an officer in the Naval Reserve.

-His decorations included the Distinguished Service Medal, the Meritorious Service Medal, the Air Medal and the Navy Commendation Medal with Combat V.

 In 1987 he became a rear admiral, and was posted at The Pentagon, where he was one of the top officers for the Naval Reserve.
 In 1993, two years after the 1991 Tailhook Association scandal, he was one of three top officials who received letters of censure for failing to stop extensive incidents of sexual harassment at the association's Las Vegas convention.

 Flagg retired from the Navy in 1995 as a rear admiral and from American Airlines in 1998, although at the time of his death, he still had an office at the Pentagon, for instances in which the Pentagon contacted him for technical advice.